MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 	Distribution of main land covers on Earth.

-Thus, we use satellites to study how such land covers’ spectral signatures change in time (:numref:`Fig2_signature` - :numref:`Fig7_signature`).
+Thus, we use satellites to study how such land covers’ spectral signatures change in time. |br|
+:numref:`Fig2_signature` - :numref:`Fig7_signature` show the typical spectral signatures of the main land covers.

 .. _Fig2_signature:
 .. figure:: /Figure/Fig2_signature.png